But can you make your potential clients swoon over you?

 It resulted in the hospitalisation of 85 pupils, but only 34 required an overnight stay.
 The rest of the school was sent home, not to return until the following Monday.

-Upon examination, a small number were genuinely found to have underlying pathologies which would explain their condition, most displayed only superficial symptoms.
-A thorough investigation found no evidence of infection from food or bacterial pathogens in the girls.
+Upon examination, a small number were genuinely found to have underlying pathologies which would explain their condition, though most displayed only superficial symptoms, and a thorough investigation found no evidence of infection from food or bacterial pathogens in the girls.

 Experiments have found that the use of canned laughter causes an audience to laugh longer and more often when the humorous material is presented and to rate the material as funnier.
-Also, some evidence indicates that canned laughter is most effective for poor jokes.”
+In addition, some evidence indicates that canned laughter is most effective for poor jokes.”

-Why do we find ourselves mimicking these actions?
-However much we like to view ourselves as individuals, studies have shown that both consciously and subconsciously it is human nature to want to conform to a group.
-We support and reinforce our decision-making to conform because we make an assumption that is it the correct thing to do.
+However much we like to view ourselves as individuals, studies have shown that it is human nature, both consciously and subconsciously, to want to conform to a group.
+We support and reinforce our decision-making to conform, because we make an assumption that is it the correct thing to do.